kgisl/cs8251/notes/unit5.md

 Figure 11.2 creates a simple sequential-access file that might be used in an accounts receivable system to keep track of the amounts owed by a company’s credit clients.
 For each client, the program obtains an account number, the client’s name and the client’s balance (i.e., the amount the client owes the company for goods and services received in the past).
 The data obtained for each client constitutes a “record” for that client.
 The account number is used as the record key in this application—the file will be created and maintained in account-number order.
-This program assumes the user enters the records in accountnumber order.
+This program assumes the user enters the records in account number order.
 In a comprehensive accounts receivable system, a sorting capability would be provided so the user could enter the records in any order.
-The records would then be sorted and written to the file.
-[Note: Figures 11.6–11.7 use the data file created in Fig. 11.2, so you must run Fig. 11.2 before Figs. 11.6–11.7.]
+The records would then be sorted and written to the file. *[Note: Figures 11.6–11.7 use the data file created in Fig. 11.2, so you must run Fig. 11.2 before Figs. 11.6–11.7.]*

 ```c
 // Fig. 11.2: fig11_02.c